 Council sessions are held via structured prompt exchange; the agents do not run as persistent daemons — they are invoked by the infrastructure on demand.

-As of April 2026, the system operates on a strict True Council Architecture.
-Lower-level operative agents (Jocasta, the Meeting Prep Agent, the Deal Flow Radar) do not ping the user directly.
-Instead, they write their consolidated intelligence continuously to the native Memory Vault.
-Yoda (and only Yoda) is permitted to route outbound push notifications.
-He queries the Memory Vault on scheduled intervals, reads the entire Council’s overlapping findings, synthesizes the core takeaways, and sends highly actionable Strategic Master Briefings to the user via Force Flow.”
+As of April 2026, the system runs a strict True Council Architecture.
+The operative agents (Jocasta, the Meeting Prep Agent, the Deal Flow Radar) don’t ping the user directly — they write their intelligence continuously to the Memory Vault.
+Yoda, and only Yoda, routes outbound push notifications: he reads the Council’s overlapping findings on a schedule, synthesizes the takeaways, and sends Strategic Master Briefings via Force Flow.
+One voice on the phone, not seven.

 Yoda